rory-smith/parallel_bilby/examples/GW150914_IMRPhenomPv2/README.md

 The config file requires
 - the trigger time of the event
-- the channel dictionary where to aquire the data from
+- the channel dictionary where to acquire the data from
 - duration of the data to be analysed
 - paths to the PSD files
 - which waveform approximant to use for PE